craigdanj/vue-day-schedule/README.md

 # vue-scheduler
 A scheduler/planner used to plot the events of a day on a horizontal timeline.
+(Work in progress)

+# Setup for contributing
 ## Project setup
 ```
 npm install